Or04/Employee-management-app/README.md

 # Employee-management-app

-clone the code and update the ngrok forwarding url, then:
+Clone the code and update the ngrok forwarding url, then:

 1.cd server